aaronbloomfield/ccc/hws/btcparser/index.md

 3. Invalid previous header hash (this is not checked for the first block in the file, since we don't know the previous block)
 4. Invalid timestamp (it needs to be no earlier than 2 hours before that of the previous block (this is a simplification of the [actual requirements](https://en.bitcoin.it/wiki/Block_timestamp)); this is not checked for the first block in the file)
 5. Invalid transaction version (we are only allowing version 1 for this assignment)
-6. The Merkle tree hash in the header is incorrect
+6. The Merkle tree hash in the header is incorrect (implement this last -- see below)

 If an error is found, the output should only be `error 5 block 17` with the appropriate error number and block number (remember that blocks start at 0, not 1).
+If no errors are found, then the output should only be "no errors X blocks", where 'X' is an integer.
+(We are going to use the plural "blocks" even when there is only 1 block).

 If there are multiple errors, you should report the one found in the earlier block.
 For example, if there is a modification to the Merkle hash in block 10, then both block 10 will have an error (#6 -- bad Merkle hash) as well as block 11 (#3 -- bad previous header hash).
 In this case, the error in block 10 should be reported.

 If there are multiple errors in a single block, you can report any of them.
-Because this makes it very difficult to grade, we are not going to test this possibility.
+Because this makes it very difficult to grade, we are going to avoid this possibility when grading your assignment.

 Test this well!
 We are going to provide all sorts of messed-up files to your program as input.
-The file provided to your program not even be a valid blockchain file!
+The file provided to your program may not even be a valid blockchain file!
 You are guaranteed that the following will be true:

-- The file will be non-zero in size
+- The file name specified as the command-line parameter will exist, will be readable, and will be non-zero in size
-- The blocks will be consecutive in the file
+- The blocks -- if they exist -- will be consecutive in the file
   - This means that the block order will be 0,1,2,3,4,... -- not, for example 0,2,1,4,3,...
+  - Formally, this means that the previous header hash for a given block will be for the block immediately preceding it in the file (obviously this doesn't apply for the first block in the file)
   - Note that the actual Bitcoin block chain files downloaded by the BTC client do not assure they are in order!
 - There will be no 'orphan' blocks -- each block will be the successor to the block immediately before it
   - Obviously that doesn't apply to the first block in the file